 Religious compensatory time off may be earned and taken in fifteen (15) minute increments.

 Employees must request and receive approval for the earning of religious compensatory time in advance.
+All earning of religious compensatory time must be done in accordance with 5 CFR § 550.1004 and 1005.

 Religious compensatory time shall be accounted for separately from other leave categories.

-A grant of religious compensatory time off will be repaid by the appropriate amount of religious compensatory overtime work within a reasonable amount of time (generally one hundred-twenty (120) days).
-If within that time an appropriate time for repayment has not been mutually agreed upon, the Office may direct the employee to perform the religious compensatory overtime work at the Office's option.
-Religious compensatory time must be used within one (1) year from the date that it is earned.
+A grant of advanced religious compensatory time will be repaid by the appropriate amount of compensatory overtime work, in increments of at least fifteen (15) minutes, within thirteen (13) pay periods after the pay period in which the employee used the religious compensatory time off.
+If the advanced religious compensatory time is not repaid within thirteen (13) pay periods, the time outstanding will be charged in the following order, as applicable: annual leave, credit hours, compensatory time off in lieu of regular overtime, and compensatory time off for travel.
+If there is a remaining negative balance, the outstanding time will be converted to LWOP, resulting in a debt (and subject to debt collection procedures).

+Advanced religious compensatory time will be considered indebtedness to the Office if the employee separates without repaying the advanced time and will be withheld from any final payments to the separating employee.

 Employees who take advanced religious compensatory time off for religious observances may subsequently thereafter elect to charge that time to annual leave.
 If an employee elects to charge that time to annual leave their request will be granted.
-However, employees who take annual leave or leave without pay for religious holidays may not subsequently charge that to religious compensatory time off.
+However, employees who take annual leave or leave without pay for religious observances may not subsequently charge that to religious compensatory time off.